sdespotis/sdespotis/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently at Skroutz SA.
-- 🌱 I’m currently learning Digital Marketing Analytics.
+- 🌱 I’m currently learning Machine Learning tools.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform
 - ⚡ Check out my recent work [Master-Projects](https://github.com/sdespotis/Master-Projects)